Human Resources: "It isn't the thing we do, it's the thing that runs our business".

 Project Management has enough built-in uncertainty.
 You want to minimize all possible risks.
 So, it is really important to get the right people working on your project, especially those with critical skills.

-Critical skills are those which could place the project at risk if not available when required.
-(RISK is fully discussed here.)
+Critical skills are those which could place the project at risk if not available.
 Failure to secure these skills and their ongoing involvement and commitment can threaten the overall Project Schedule, Cost, Quality, and Customer Satisfaction.
 Here are the steps to follow:

 1. Determine the correct critical skill sets required.